shenapse/doc-templates/templates/06_Data_Schema.md

-# 📊 Data Schema / Dictionary
+# {Dataset/Component Name} — Data Schema / Dictionary

+> Replace this heading placeholder with the specific dataset or data domain name (e.g., `Trajectory Logs — Data Schema / Dictionary`) to keep the title descriptive.

 > **Purpose:**
 > This document defines all data structures, fields, and constraints used within the system or research framework.